fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 We study a sample of $n$ units, indexed by $i = 1, \dots, n$, to learn about the effect of a binary treatment on these units.[^2] The sample of units might be all visitors to an e-commerce app and the treatment a new UX feature.
 The treatment is "binary" because we only consider two treatment conditions: a unit either experiences the active treatment and is exposed to the new feature or experiences the control treatment and is exposed to the status-quo.
 We often refer to the two treatment conditions simply as "treatment" and "control".

-Each unit has two potential outcomes: $Y_i(1)$ is the outcome for unit $i$ if they are in treatment and $Y_i(0)$ is the outcome if they are in control.
+Each unit has two **potential outcomes**: $Y_i(1)$ is the outcome for unit $i$ if they are in treatment and $Y_i(0)$ is the outcome if they are in control.
 To simplify notation, we collect all unit-level potential outcomes in the $n \times 1$ vectors $\mathbf{Y(1)}$ and $\mathbf{Y(0)}$.
 These outcomes are  "potential outcomes" because before the start of the experiment, each unit could be exposed to either treatment condition so that they can potentially experience either outcome.
 Once the experiment has started and units are assigned to treatment, only one of the two outcomes will be observed.

 The causal effect of the treatment for unit $i$ is the difference between the two potential outcomes:[^unit_level_treatment_effects]

 $$
 \tau_i = Y_i(1) - Y_i(0).
 $$

 Because a unit can only ever be in either treatment or control, we can only ever observe one of the two potential outcomes, which means that directly *observing unit-level treatment effects* is impossible.
-This is the fundamental problem of causal inference [@holland1986statistics].
+This is **the fundamental problem of causal inference** [@holland1986statistics].

 An experiment is one solution to the fundamental problem:[^scientific_solution] randomly assigning units from a population to either treatment or control allows us to *estimate average (unit-level) treatment effects*.
 In the words of @holland1986statistics [p.
 947]:[^shortcut]

 > "The important point is that [an experiment] replaces the impossible-to-observe causal effect of [a treatment] on a specific unit with the possible-to-estimate *average* causal effect of [the treatment] over a population of units."

-Hence, instead of trying to observe unit-level causal effects, the quantity of interest – the *estimand* – in an experiment is an average across a sample of units.
-In particular, we are usually interested in the effect of a universal policy, a comparison between a state of the world where everyone is exposed to the treatment and one where nobody is.
+Hence, instead of trying to observe unit-level causal effects, the quantity of interest – the **estimand** – in an experiment is an average across a sample of units.
+We are usually interested in the effect of a universal policy, a comparison between a state of the world where everyone is exposed to the treatment and one where nobody is.
 While we can capture the difference between these two states of the world in many different ways, we typically focus on the difference in the averages of all these unit-level causal effects over the entire sample:

 $$
 \begin{align}